rivermont/spidy/README.md

 # How it Works
 Spidy has two working lists, `TODO` and `DONE`.<br>
-TODO is the list of URLs it hasn't yet visited.<br>
+'TODO' is the list of URLs it hasn't yet visited.<br>
-Done is the list of URLs it has already been to.<br>
+'DONE' is the list of URLs it has already been to.<br>
 The crawler visits each page in TODO, scrapes the DOM of the page for links, and adds those back into TODO.<br>
 It can also save each page, because datahoarding 😜.

+# Why It's Different
+What sets spidy apart from other web crawling solutions written in Python?<br>
+Most of the other options out there are not web crawlers themselves, simply frameworks and libraries through which one can create and deploy a web spider.<br>
+With spidy, everything runs right out of the box.

 # Features